Games & Quizzes

 /ˈfôrwərd/

-directed or facing towards front.
-Toward a future time; to a more advanced state. attacking sports player. send letter on to further destination.
+Toward what is ahead; in front. towards front. attacking sports player. send letter on to further destination.

 /ˈfīdiNG/